Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: LLM-as-a-Judge evaluations

 \subsection{LLM-as-a-Judge results}

-Tables \ref{tab:support-single-shot} and \ref{tab:support-few-shot} depict LLM-as-a-Judge results of three LLMs comparing to expert B's evaluation results on global support criterion.
-Notice that the first column of both tables are same, as they are expert assessment.
-Columns that depict LLMs evaluation include the majority vote of three temperature setting (0.05, 0.5, 1.0) to balance determinisim and variability in answers.
-The tables that depict sufficiency results also carry the same characteristics (see Tables \ref{tab:sufficiency-single-shot} and \ref{tab:sufficiency-few-shot}).

-As we discussed in the main body of the paper, support and sufficiency evaluations of expert B are quite consistent (i.e, if the rationales are not sufficient to decide the outcome, they also do not support the existence of violation).
-However it is not the case for LLMs.
-For instance, for the case with the ID of 001-92582, SaulLM judges the rationales to be insufficient but supportive, in the single shot setting.
-The reverse situation happens for the case with the ID of 001-120512.
-Mistral model finds the outcome as insufficient to support the violation of article 6 but supportive for the same outcome, in the single shot setting.

-Furthermore, we can see that for specific source (either rationales by expert A or any technique), models mostly tend to agree with each other more than they do with expert B. However, agreement between each pair of LLMs are not high in the big picture.
-As depicted in the Table \ref{tab: llm-llm}, Cohen's $\kappa$ is very poor (i.e., $\kappa \in$ [0.0, 0.2]) and ranges for confidence interval are significantly broad.
-As we explained this phenomena in the \ref{sec: results}, number of documents and inconsistent behavior in judgments of LLMs are the main reasons of this picture.

-In Figure \ref{fig: supp_answers_482_isr} we show explanations of expert B and LLMs for their evaluation results of rationales extracted from the case of \href{https://hudoc.echr.coe.int/eng?i=001-175482}{Malayevy v.
+In Figures \ref{fig: support_malayevy} and \ref{fig: sufficiency_malayevy} we show explanations of expert B and LLMs for their evaluation results of rationales extracted from the case of \href{https://hudoc.echr.coe.int/eng?i=001-175482}{Malayevy v.
 Russia} by ISR, which are depicted in Figure \ref{fig: rat_snippet}, respectively.
 In answers we follow the format of [Answer]: [Explanation].